gregpalmr/alluxio-spark-eks/alluxio/README.md

 ### a.
 Enable the Alluxio Helm chart

-Use the helm repo commands to remove any older Alluxio Helm chart repos:
+Use the helm repo commands to remove any older Alluxio Helm chart repos.
+Run the command:

      helm repo list

+And you will see the following output:

      NAME              URL
      alluxio-charts    https://alluxio-charts.storage.googleapis.com/openSource/2.6.2

+Run the command:

      helm repo rm alluxio-charts

+And you will see the following output:

      "alluxio-charts" has been removed from your repositories

 Use the helm repo command to add the Alluxio Helm chart to the current repo list:

      helm repo add alluxio-charts https://alluxio-charts.storage.googleapis.com/openSource/2.9.3

+And you will see the following output:

      "alluxio-charts" has been added to your repositories

 ### b.
 Configure the Alluxio Helm chart